Huntington's Disease Services

 Huntington’s disease is relatively uncommon, which makes it important to choose a physician with experience in the diagnosis and treatment of symptoms.

 All physicians in the UCI Health Parkinson’s Disease & Movement Disorders Program are fellowship-trained specialists in movement disorders.
 They also are experienced in caring for people in all stages of Huntington’s disease.

 At UCI, our research efforts in Huntington’s disease involves scientists, genetic counselors and therapists, as well as our physicians.
 We are investigating methods to attack the disease using medications and stem cells.

 UCI also serves as a home to HDCare, an organization dedicated to raising awareness about the disease, serving the Huntington’s disease community and supporting research to find a cure.
-And we are members of the Huntington’s Study Group, an international consortium of investigators seeking new therapies for Huntington’s disease.
+We also are members of the Huntington Study Group, an international consortium of investigators seeking new therapies for Huntington’s disease.

 For more information or to schedule a consultation, please call us at 714-456-7720.